 The EPP department offers an additional major in Science, Technology, and Public Policy (STPP) for students outside of the engineering college who are earning a B.S. degree.
 This includes students in the Mellon College of Science, the School of Computer Science, and select majors in the Dietrich College.
 Similar to the additional major in Engineering and Public Policy, this new additional major is meant to broaden the perspectives on a student's primary major and provide additional skills for future careers.

-For CMU students outside the College of Engineering, EPP administers the Technology and Policy Minor.
 The T&P minor is designed to allow students to explore interests in the interactions of technology and policy without significant overload to the course requirements in their major curriculum.

 Carnegie Mellon students, whether they have completed an EPP undergraduate program or not, may pursue a 5th year MS in EPP.